WICG/webmonetization/docs/sending.md

 * Pass - passes in a `Promise` that resolves to an instance of [`MonetizationResponse`](#monetizationresponse-dictionary) containing the fulfillment and data from the response.
 > [Issue 15 - Should Web Monetization senders know origin of the monetized website?](https://github.com/interledger/webmonetization.org/issues/15)<p>The `PaymentRequestEvent` currently includes the origin of the calling website.
-Should this be removed for Monetization to preserve the user's privacy?
+Should this be removed for monetization to preserve the user's privacy?

 * Fail - provides a rejected `Promise` indicating that the payment failed because the handler was unable to send in the specified currency.